lmorg/murex/INSTALL.md

 the `.go` file if you wish to preserve the change in subsequent updates from git.

-## Recommended terminal font
+## Recommended terminal typeface

 This is obviously just a subjective matter and everyone will have their own personal preference.
 However if I was asked what my preference was then that would be [Hasklig](https://github.com/i-tu/Hasklig).
-It's a clean type-face based off Source Code Pro but with a few added ligatures - albeit subtle ones deisgned to make Haskell more readable.
+It's a clean typeface based off Source Code Pro but with a few added ligatures - albeit subtle ones designed to make Haskell more readable.
 Those ligatures also suite _murex_ pretty well.
 So the overall experience is a clean and readable terminal.